How Checkers Was Solved

 Through the years, the computers cranked away.
 As Samuel’s machines had before him.
 As future DeepMind machines would.
 This was a narrow kind of intelligence to develop, but it was part of the long arc of the development of artificial intelligence, which is expected to revolutionize the world within this generation.

 Schaeffer saw what he was doing as the completion of Samuel’s initial dream.
 After his team’s success at the 1990 U.S. championships, he reached out to the old IBM man to share the news.
 The unhappy word came back: Samuel had just died, one of the oldest computer programmers still working.
-Born in Emporia, Kansas in 1901, his last login to Stanford’s computer network was recorded in February of 1990.
+Born in Emporia, Kansas, in 1901, his last login to Stanford’s computer network was recorded in February of 1990.
 He’d seen the diffusion of electricity, the release of the Model T, two world wars, humans on the moon, and the very first glimmers of machine intelligence.

 Finally, in 2007, Schaeffer was able to announce in Science that after working on checkers for 19 years, he had solved the game.
 The forward search had met the endgame database somewhere in the middle, like an AI transcontinental railroad, with the high-profile publication as Schaeffer’s golden spike.
 His team had figured out the sequences for 19 of the 300 tournament openings, but as it turned out, those 19 were all that were needed to prove that the game, played perfectly, amounts to a draw.